alemart/speedy-vision/README.md

 `SpeedyMatrix.block(firstRow: number, lastRow: number, firstColumn: number, lastColumn: number): SpeedyMatrix`

 Extract a `lastRow - firstRow + 1` x `lastColumn - firstColumn + 1` block from the matrix.
 All indices are 0-based.
 They are all inclusive.
-The memory of the block is shared with the matrix.
+The memory of the matrix is shared with the block.

 ###### Arguments